-Here are some quotes from well-known and respected electric bike enthusiast “Kepler” on a 350W BBS01 unit he recently test-rode (He lives in Australia and they have a 200W power limit for street-legal bicycles):
+Here are some quotes from well-known and respected electric bike enthusiast “Kepler” on a 350W BBS01 unit that he recently test-rode (He lives in Australia and they have a 200W power limit for street-legal bicycles):

 “…Visually it is quite small and makes for a reasonably stealthy installation…Firstly: yes, it is quiet.
 As quiet as any electric setup I have ridden except perhaps for my 5405 Stealth Bomber motor…this bike had the speed limiter tricked for a max speed of 35-kph.
 Realistically, this is all you are going to get from a 350W system, so certainly the speed limit isn’t an issue on this bike.
 It is a bit of shame that that when you trick the speed limit by changing the wheel diameter settings, your speed and distance data is rendered useless…”